levskaya/jslinux-deobfuscated/readme.md

 So in order to better understand the code, I started transforming all the symbols and commenting it up, which isn't all that hard a thing to do given that it's been built to imitate a very well-specified piece of hardware.

-In the tiny off-chance someone else might be interested I'm posting this "cheat sheet" version of the code here.
+In the off-chance someone else might be interested in this code as a basis for further weird in-browser x86 hacking I'm posting this redacted version of the code here.

 ### Status

-It's still absolutely ungainly, but not nearly so ungainly as the original.
-About a third to a half of the variables/function names have been redescribed.
-The names are basically long comments and will ultimately need to be redone once the whole is understood.
+It's still a dense code base, it's an emulator of a rather complicated architecture, after all.
+However this version is nowhere near so incomprehensible as the original.
+Nearly all of the variables and function names have been named somewhat sensibly.
+It's been heavily commented.
+It's all still a bit hectic, but readable.

 The core opcode execution loop has been autocommented to indicate what instruction operation the opcode refers to.